Other places to stay in Milan

 (Connections/transportation, with a car, business trip, single travelers, shopping, sightseeing)

-This area can be found in Zone 2 of Milan, and it has been named after Milano Centrale Railway Station, which is one of the main railway stations in the whole of Europe.
-Situated north east from the city centre, it provides easy and convenient access to Milan’s sights and attractions.
+This area is in Zone 2 of Milan.
+It was named for the Milano Centrale Railway Station, one of the main railway stations in Europe.
+Situated to the north-east of the city centre, it provides easy and convenient access to Milan’s sights and attractions.

-The station is elaborate and grand in terms of architecture while the interior is quite magnificent.
+Though it opened in 1931, the station’s architecture is in the style of the Italian monuments of the late 19th century, grandiose and imposing with a magnificent interior.
 Hundreds of trains per day run from this station and huge numbers of passengers pass through each year.
-Staying in this part of the city means that you will still be close to the City Centre, and will therefore be able to explore the sights with ease.
+Staying in this part of the city means that you will still be close to the city centre and its sights and attractions.